kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 Generally, what of this guide did is quite simple:

-1. copy bins and files to right dirctories
+1. Build and copy binaries and configuration files to proper dirctories on every node

-2. config etcd using inputed IPs
+2. Configure `etcd` using IPs based on input from user

-3. start flannel network
+3. Create and start flannel network

 So, whenver you have problem, do not blame Kubernetes, **check etcd configuration first**